This topic is adapted from the PursueGOD Couples YouTube channel.

 Ephesians 6:4 Fathers, do not provoke your children to anger by the way you treat them.
 Rather, bring them up with the discipline and instruction that comes from the Lord.

 So, does the Bible promise that you’ll have perfect kids?
-The answer is no. But, the Bible does offer some great advise to set you up for success as parents.
+The answer is no. But, the Bible does offer some great advice to set you up for success as parents.

 - Watch the video together or invite someone to summarize the topic.